A Custom Home Building Guide

 6. Finalization

-1. Design & Drafting
+1. Drafting

-Our in-house drafting and design services team works closely with you and your building team to craft the perfect home.
-Every aspect of your home’s floor plan is poured over and considered -- from the internal color scheme to the type of lumber used.
+Our in-house drafting team works closely with you and your independent dealer/builder to craft the perfect home.
+Every aspect of your home’s floor plan is poured over and considered.
+During this phase of your custom home project, you’ll work closely with your dealer/builder:

 • Come up with a preliminary design and refine your plans